The industry’s best-kept secret. Do not pay high fees in your local stock market trade directly in the U.S. with no U.S. TAX (local tax’s apply)

 - The low cost of Stock Market Analysis Software leads the industry in the U.S. because of competition

-- You can get excellent stock market analysis software like Telechart 2000 with powerfully integrated stock screening for as little as $29 per month
+- You can get excellent stock market analysis software like Telechart 2000 or many others with powerfully integrated stock screening for as little as $9 per month

 The situation when trading regional stock markets